SubspaceNetwork/Python-Plugin-Loader/readme.md

 Python Plugin Loader
 ====================

-The python plugin loader is a pluginloader for bukkit to load python plugins via jython (and hopefully via jpype eventually).
+The Python Plugin Loader is a plugin loader for Bukkit to load Python plugins via Jython.

+Dev builds for this fork can be found [here](http://bamboo.gserv.me/browse/PLUG-PYPL).

 Using the plugin loader